 All children should commence the vaccination programme from two months old.
 You will receive invitations to attend our child vaccination clinics.

 Immunisations are important to provide protection against infectious diseases.
-More information can be found here.
+Further information regarding childhood vaccinations

 Women between the ages of 25 to 65 will receive an invitation for a cervical smear test.
 This procedure should be performed routinely at three to five year intervals depending on age.
 Smears will be done more frequently where necessary.

 Further information regarding Cervical Cytology